tribixbite/awesome/README.md

 *   [wyattjoh/jmap-mcp](https://github.com/wyattjoh/jmap-mcp) - A Model Context Protocol (MCP) server that provides tools for interacting with JMAP (JSON Meta Application Protocol) email servers.
 Built with Deno and using the jmap-jam client library.
 *   [amantus-ai/vibetunnel](https://github.com/amantus-ai/vibetunnel) - Turn any browser into your terminal & command your agents on the go.
 *   [aj47/chaos-coder](https://github.com/aj47/chaos-coder) - 9 separate websites IN SECONDS for you to chaotically edit!
-*   [weise25/LocalSite-ai](https://github.com/weise25/LocalSite-ai) - Generate Web Pages and Components with text prompts, with Local Models. (or Cloud Models, if you want) - now supports Thinking Models!
+*   [weise25/LocalSite-ai](https://github.com/weise25/LocalSite-ai) - Generate Web Pages and Components with text prompts, with Local Models. (or Cloud Models, if you want) - 0.5.0 Update!
 *   [regenrek/deepwiki-mcp](https://github.com/regenrek/deepwiki-mcp) - 📖 MCP server for fetch deepwiki.com and get latest knowledge in Cursor and other Code Editors
 *   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework for TypeScript
 *   [MrLesk/Backlog.md](https://github.com/MrLesk/Backlog.md) - Backlog.md - A tool for managing project collaboration between humans and AI Agents in a git ecosystem